How One Direction Fanfiction Took Anna Todd From Wattpad To Bestseller List

 One Direction may be enjoying a hiatus at present, but Anna Todd’s success as a writer of One Direction fanfiction shows that the band remain as popular as ever.

-[Featured Image by Dario Lopez-Mills/AP]
+[Featured Image by Dario Lopez-Mills/AP Images]